dataloop-ai/zoo/README.md

 prototype training sessions, run inference and flexibly work with checkpoints in a production grade environment.

 ## Quick Start
+Copy and paste this into your command line
 ```
 mkdir data
 cd data